bretpeters3n/semantic-tagging/README.md

 ## Overview
 This website is a static HTML website using CSS.
 This project is part of the learning experience on my journey to become a Full Stack Web Developer.

+The HTML page was modified to include semantic tagging instead of the provided DIV structure.
+The CSS file was consolidated where there were repeated elements.
+A ReadMe.md file was created (this) with an image and a link to the live work.

 <!-- BUILT WITH -->
 ### Built With